Haivision/srt/docs/API-functions.md

 #### `SRT_EPOLLEMPTY`

-The epoll container has currently no subscribed sockets.
+The epoll container currently has no subscribed sockets.
 This is reported by an epoll waiting function that would in this case block forever.
-This problem might be reported both in a situation that you have created a new epoll container and didn't subscribe any socket to it, or you did, but all these sockets have been closed (including when closed in a separate thread while the waiting function was blocking).
-Note that this situation can be prevented from by setting the `SRT_EPOLL_ENABLE_EMPTY` flag, which may be useful in case when you use multiple threads and start waiting without subscribed sockets, so that you can subscribe them later from another thread.
+This problem might be reported both in a situation where you have created a new epoll container and didn't subscribe any sockets to it, or you did, but these sockets have been closed (including when closed in a separate thread while the waiting function was blocking).
+Note that this situation can be prevented by setting the `SRT_EPOLL_ENABLE_EMPTY` flag, which may be useful when you use multiple threads and start waiting without subscribed sockets, so that you can subscribe them later from another thread.